< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

-Oak Harbor in Island County existed for 90 years as a quiet, almost isolated, agricultural community from the arrival of the first American and Irish settlers in the 1850s through the influx of Dutch farmers from Michigan in the 1890s.
+Oak Harbor in Island County, located on Whidbey Island in Island County, existed for 90 years as a quiet, almost isolated, agricultural community from the arrival of the first American and Irish settlers in the 1850s through the influx of Dutch farmers from Michigan in the 1890s.
 Residents reached the rest of the world by canoe, then steamer, then car ferry.
 In 1935, the Deception Pass Bridge connected Whidbey Island to the mainland by road.
 On the eve of World War II, the U.S. Navy arrived to build air bases and Naval Air Station Whidbey became the defining feature of the city.

 Bands of the Skagit tribe originally occupied the area between Bellingham Bay and the middle of Whidbey Island.
 They called Oak Harbor Kla-tole-tsche in the Salish language.
 Crescent Harbor was Stole-sun and Maylor’s (Forbes) Point was Tschole-tup.
 Like most of the other Puget Sound peoples, the Skagits lived in cedar long-house settlements during winters and followed food sources in the warmer seasons, finding shelter in portable woven reed huts.
 They ate camas roots, clams, salmon, venison, smelt, and berries and practiced plural marriage and kept slaves.
 Fur trappers introduced the potato to the region beginning in the 1810s and many tribes were cultivating the “Indian potatoes” (Kelogg, 37) when Americans arrived in the 1840s.